taylor/kiex/README.md

 kiex
 ====

-elixir builder thingy
+elixir env mgr and builder thingy

+Kiex allows you to easily build and switch between different elixir releases.

+It supports setting elixir version for global default, current shell, and starting a temporary subshell.

-Builds and installs elixir releases under ~/.kiex.
+It builds and installs elixir releases under ~/.kiex.

 Usage is based *lightly* on [RVM](http://rvm.io) and [kerl](https://github.com/spawngrid/kerl).